fidelity/kraan/docs/dev-guide.md

                                 The secret should be called 'kraan-regcred'.
     '--kraan-image-reg'   provide image registry to use for Kraan, defaults to empty for docker hub '--kraan-image-repo'  provide image repository prefix to use for Kraan, defaults to 'kraan' for docker hub org.
+    '--kraan-image-name'  the name of the kraan image to use, defaults to kraan-controller.
     '--kraan-tag'         the tag of the kraan image to use.
     '--kraan-loglevel'    loglevel to use for kraan controller, 0 for info, 1 for debug, 2 for trace.
     '--kraan-dev'         select development mode, makes pod filesystem writable for debugging purposes.